Your veterinarian will perform three tests to determine whether or not your dog has a ruptured or torn cruciate ligament.

 If your dog’s tibia moves forward, the result is a positive drawer.

-When the cruciate ligament is ruptured, the tibia moves similar to a drawer being opened.
+When the torn cruciate ligament is ruptured, the tibia moves similar to a drawer being opened.

 If the rupture happened a while ago, the side of the leg facing the opposite leg will be swollen.